Blend City Lights With Luminosity Masks

 Method 1: Using Apply-Adjust-Replace

-The Apply-Adjust-Replace tool in ADP Pro allows you to apply luminosity masks directly to a layer, and change that mask quickly to see the effect it has on your images.
+The Apply-Adjust-Replace tool in ADP Pro Luminosity Masks Panel allows you to apply a luminosity mask directly to a layer, and change that mask quickly to see the effect it has on your images.
 In this part of the tutorial I use this technique to quickly apply a luminosity mask to a layer that is exposed just for the highlights.
 With the simple click of a button I am able to blend two exposures together.
 I run through a few techniques to modify the mask to create an even better final product.
 I then use a technique I call masking the mask, this gives us ultimate control over how this blend works in every part of the image.

 Method 2: Using More Than 2 Exposures